wwt/git-foundations/sections/section_2.md

 **Generate an SSH Key Pair**

-1. From the Docker Container prompt, generate an SSH key pair with the following command.
+1. From the Docker Container prompt, generate an SSH key pair with the following command:

 ```shell
 ssh-keygen